 How the Health Insurance Law impact business owners:

 - Starting in 2014, employers with more than 50 workers must pay a fee to the federal government of $2,000 for each full-time employee for which the company does not provide health coverage, though the first 30 workers are excluded from the fee.

 - Tax Credits up to 35% for smaller businesses to purchase coverage

 In conclusion, what does the NEW Healthcare Law really mean?
 Currently in Washington State 92% of people are accepted for Individual Plans.
 The 8% that are denied Individual coverage can get coverage in the High Risk Pool, yet is extraordinarily expensive for bare bones coverage.
 If you have an Individual Health Insurance plan at this time, starting in 2014 everyone will be on the same type of plans.
 This will cause the 92% to pay more and the 8% will pay less.

 In essence you get what you pay for.
 The NEW Health Insurance law provides significantly stronger coverage, yet will cost more for this increased protection.

 If you have any questions I would be glad to help you go over current benefits, or shop for another plan or carrier that would provide YOU with better benefits for the cost.

-Below are my areas of expertise:
+Below are our areas of expertise:

 - Health Insurance (Every company in Washington State)

-- Disability Insurance (8 companies)
+- Income Replacement Protection (8 companies)

 - Tax Sheltered Accounts (Following IRS guidelines)